pimutils/khal/doc/source/usage.rst

         The start time in timeformat OR an appropriate symbol.

    to-style
-        A hyphen "-" or nothing such that it appropriatly fits between start-style and end-style.
+        A hyphen "-" or nothing such that it appropriately fits between start-style and end-style.

    end-style